bopde/Kai-Ika/README.md

 * Ensure your Google Apps Script web app is deployed as **“Anyone, even anonymous”** so the browser can fetch data.
 * You can mix manual sales entries with Loyverse sales; the app will combine them.
 * Local autosave keeps your progress safe if you leave the page.
+* Quantity of each product sold are catelogued by summing the quantities in the 'sales' tagged receipts from Loyverse.
+Total sales are from summing the total value of all of these, and subtracting the receipts.
+For some reason, this appears to give correct results.